by Françoise Mathieu, M.Ed., CCC., RP

-These are profound questions.
-I will admit.
-Things that I grapple with almost daily.
+I will admit, these are profound questions and thoughts that I grapple with almost daily.

 I had to disappoint people that I deeply care about recently.
 At first, I resisted.
 I felt so guilty, I was going to upset them, without a doubt.
 But something had to give.
 I was completely stretched at work and at home and I was totally overwhelmed.
 So, I did what I always do when I feel like my head is going to burst: first, I went for a long walk.
 Then, the next time I had an hour to myself, I went to yoga.
 Then I got a full night’s sleep.
 Finally, I went to talk to a trusted advisor.